mvonherrmann-bit/project_groupB/README.md

 * Meeting #7 Oct 21: Update progression and challenges, the list of restaurants in Orange county
 * Meeting #8 Oct 28: Update progression and challenges, pin map, username / password database
 * Meeting #9 Oct 31: Update progression and challenges, pytest and installing the packages, and prepating the project requirement C presentation
+* Meeting #10 NOv 04: Problem solving and preparation for M2

 ### Functional and Test Code:
 * Test load URL index